 Even only based on these, the case for NPS as a metric starts to shake.
 But if you add to it its inability to reflect the customer’s emotional state, then it crumbles altogether.

 Morris’s e-score methodology addresses these concerns and provides an alternative way to measure CX using a balanced OK-centric scale and different layers of emotional engagement and importance.
-I’m excited to be working with him to build on these theories and create a scalable business methodology, so watch this space for further developments - or get in touch today to discuss and see how it can help you change the way you look at your customer experience.
+I’m excited to be working with him to build on these theories and create a scalable business methodology, so get in touch today to discuss and see how it can help you change the way you look at your customer experience.

 Join the movement for CX excellence